Highland Park, New Jersey: Local government

-In January 2017, the Borough Council selected Matthew Hersh to fill the seat expiring in December 2019 that became vacant following the death of Jon Erickson the previous October before Election Day; Erickson's name remained on the ballot and he was elected to serve the three-year term.
-Hersh had earlier been chosen to serve the balance of Erickson's previous term that expired in December 2016.
+In January 2017, the borough council selected Matthew Hersh to fill the seat expiring in December 2019 that became vacant following the death of Jon Erickson the previous October before Election Day; Erickson's name remained on the ballot and he was elected to serve the three-year term.
+Hersh had been appointed to serve the balance of Erickson's previous term that expired in December 2016.
 In July 2018, Hersh resigned to accept a position with a state agency and was replaced by Matthew Hale.